w7sst/MorseRunner/Readme.txt

      Flutter - some stations have "auroral" sound.
      LIDS - some stations call you when you are working another station, make mistakes when they send code, copy your messages incorrectly, and send RST other than 599.
+They might even ask for info over and over.

      Activity - band activity, determines how many stations on average reply to your CQ.

+	 The Run button starts and stops the competition/contest.
+The drop-down menu will allow you to select a single call mode for the contest selected, or allow you to select the the WPX or HST competitions.

+	 Competition duration
+	   The default duration of a competition session is 60 minutes.
+You can change this setting to any time desired.
+To set a new default with the CompetitionDuration entry in the MorseRunner.ini file, e.g.:
+		   [Contest]
+		   CompetitionDuration=15

+  Additional Settings

+	RIT - Many never noticed that the original program has an RIT function in the receiver.
+It is the unmarked teal bar at the very bottom of the screen.
+If you can't hear someone calling you, or if they are off frequency this is why.
+This is controlled by the up and down arrows on the keyboard as well as the mouse scroll wheel.
+This is handy to focus on a particular responder.
+    The RIT is adjusted between -500 and 500 Hz incremented in 50Hz Steps.
+	  You can modify the RIT step increment in the MorseRunner.ini file, e.g.:
+            [Settings]
+            RitStepIncr=50
+    Valid values range between -500 and 500.
+Negative values can be used to change the direction of Up/Down arrow keys or mouse wheel movement.
+Note that a zero value will disable this feature and is not recommended.
+	  HST Competition mode ignores this setting and defaults to 50Hz/Step.

+    Audio Recording Enabled - You can record yourself under "File" menu "Audio Recording Enabled".
+When this menu option is checked, MR saves the audio as "MorseRunner.wav" in the same folder.
+If this file already exists, MR overwrites it.

     Audio buffer size
       You can adjust the audio buffer size by changing the BufSize value in the MorseRunner.ini file.
 Acceptable values are 1 through 5, the default is 3.
       Increase the buffer size for smooth audio without clicks and interruptions;
       decrease the size for faster response to keyboard commands.

-  Competition duration
-    The default duration of a competition session is 60 minutes.
-You can set it to a smaller value by changing the CompetitionDuration entry in the MorseRunner.ini file, e.g.:
-            [Contest]
-            CompetitionDuration=15

-  Calls From Keyer
+    Calls from a keyer
       If you have an electronic keyer that simulates a keyboard - that is, sends all transmitted characters to the PC as if they were entered from a keyboard, you can add the following to the INI file:
         [Station]
         CallsFromKeyer=1

-    With this option enabled, the callsign entered into the CALL field is not transmitted by the computer when the corresponding key is pressed.
+      With this option enabled, the call sign entered into the CALL field is not transmitted by the computer when the corresponding key is pressed.
 This option has no effect in the WPX and HST competition modes.

-  Additional simulator settings
-    Setup/CW Min Rx Speed - Set a speed below the CW Speed.
-0 behaves like the original MorseRunner Setup/CW Max Rx Speed - Set a speed above the CW Speed.
-0 behaves like the original MorseRunner Setup/NR Digits       - The number of digits of the DX Station NR Setup/CWOps Number    - CWOps ID number used on the CWT Contest
+    CW speed controls
+	    CW Min and Max settings
+	      Under the Settings menu the CW Min Rx Speed and CW Max RX Speed can establish a variable amount of speeds to respond to.
+Setting this to 0 will have the program behave like the original MorseRunner 1.68.
       Farnsworth: For the K1USN SST contest only.
 Character wpm speed can be set by changing the number for "FarnsworthCharacterRate=25" entry in the MorseRunner.ini file found in the install folder and restarting the program.
+	    CW Speed increment
+		    This is changed in 2 WPM increments except the HST Competition which is locked at 5 WPM increments.
+The default WPM Step rate can be changed with values between 1 and 20 with the WpmStepRate entry in the MorseRunner.ini file, e.g.:
+          [Station]
+          WpmStepRate=2
+	    Suggestions
+	      Try selecting a speed higher than your proficiency to improve.
+Keep in mind the CWops CW Academy (free classes) start with 18 WPM, 20 WPM and 25 WPM character speeds for each level of classes.

+    NR Digits
+	    The number of digits the responding station will send.

 STARTING A CONTEST
-  The selected contest can be started in one of four modes.
+  To start a contest, set the duration in the minutes box and click on the desired mode for the contest (single call or pile up).
+  You may have to hit enter to send a CQ to start.
+	The WPX and HST competitions are also available in the run menu button.

     Pile-Up mode: a random number of stations calls you after you send a CQ.
 Good for improving copying skills.